nbcommunication/PageimageSource/README.md

 	<img src="image.jpg" alt="" loading="lazy">
 </picture>
 */

+// Please note, if upscaling is off and your original image is smaller than a set rule, it will not be used exactly.
+// For example, an image 1080px wide would generate 'image.1080x640-srcset.ext' above.
+// Turn on upscaling
+$image->render([
+	'srcset' => [
+		'rules' => '480, 1240x640',
+		'options' => [
+			'upscaling' => true,
+		],
+	],
+]);

 // Render an image using custom set rules and sizes
 // Also use the `markup` argument